promregator/promregator/docs/quickstart-docker.md

    Again note, that you have to replace `<yourCFPassword>` with the password which you had used for logging on to the Cloud Foundry platform (the password needs to fit to `<yourCFUsername>`).

-4. Verify that your setup is okay by opening the url `http://localhost:56710` in your browser.
+4. Verify that your setup is okay by opening the url `http://localhost:56710` in your browser (`curl` or `wget` is also okay, too).
 Again, you should see a similar text file as before.

 ### Hint
 If you made a mistake with setting up the container, you might get a broken container, which may cause troubles on getting rid of again.